Patrowl/PatrowlDocs/README.md

 The Patrowl community provides scalable, free and open-source solutions for orchestrating Security Operations and providing Threat Intelligence feeds.
 We are committed to ensure that Patrowl contributions will remain free and open source projects on the long-run.

 # Updates
-Information, news and updates are regularly posted on [Patrowl.io Twitter account](https://twitter.com/patrowl_io) and on [the  blog](https://blog.patrowl.io/).
+Information, news and updates are regularly posted on [Patrowl.io Twitter account](https://twitter.com/patrowl_io).

 # Contributing
 Please see our [Code of conduct](https://github.com/Patrowl/PatrowlDocs/blob/master/docs/support/code_of_conduct.md).
 We welcome your contributions.
 Please feel free to fork the code, play with it, make some patches and send us pull requests via [issues](https://github.com/Patrowl/PatrowlDocs/issues).